stanfordnlp/CoreNLP/doc/tagger/README.txt

 To tag a file using the pre-trained bidirectional model
 =======================================================

-java -mx300m -classpath stanford-postagger.jar:lib/* edu.stanford.nlp.tagger.maxent.MaxentTagger -model models/wsj-0-18-bidirectional-distsim.tagger -textFile sample-input.txt > sample-tagged.txt
+java -mx300m -classpath stanford-postagger.jar edu.stanford.nlp.tagger.maxent.MaxentTagger -model models/wsj-0-18-bidirectional-distsim.tagger -textFile sample-input.txt > sample-tagged.txt

 Tagged output will be printed to standard out, which you can redirect as above.
 Note that the bidirectional model is slightly more accurate